Swayam13-exe/Temporal-Fusion-Transformer-Electricity-Forecasting/README.md

 | LightGBM (residual, regularized) | 225.66 | 2475.55 | 14.04 |
 | LSTM seq2seq (no attention) | 163.26 | 1332.62 | 9.17 |
 | **Temporal Fusion Transformer** | **153.85** | **1302.58** | **8.26** |

+### Interpretability

+TFT's native attention mechanism independently rediscovered this dataset's daily periodicity: attention weights peak sharply at ~24-hour intervals in the lookback window (strongest at "same hour yesterday" and "right now"), with no explicit seasonal feature required.
+Variable importance further confirms `hour` as the single most influential input, and `client_id` as the dominant static signal (~77% of static importance) -- corroborating, independently, the same design decisions that fixed the LightGBM and LSTM baselines earlier in this project (categorical client encoding, per-client specialization).
+See `notebooks/attention_interpretability.py` for the full analysis and plots.

 TFT p10-p90 empirical coverage: **0.817** (target ~0.80 for a well-calibrated interval) -- confirms the quantile forecasts are genuinely trustworthy, not